-Biology +
+Biology

-- BIOL 114 General Botany with Lab.
+BIOL 114 General Botany with Lab.
 Study of the anatomy and physiology of plants in general and the various divisions in detail.
 Included are units on genetics, evolution and ecology.
 The interaction and effects of human intervention on plant life is also studied.
 Correlated laboratory work.
 (Three lecture hours and one three-hour laboratory weekly).
 IAI L1 901L.
-4 semester hours. - BIOL 116 Introduction to Human Biology with Lab.
+4 semester hours.

+BIOL 116 Introduction to Human Biology with Lab.
 An investigation of the structures and function of the systems in the human body with correlated laboratory work.
-(Three lecture hours and one three-hour laboratory weekly) 4 semester hours. - BIOL 117 General Biology I with Lab.
+(Three lecture hours and one three-hour laboratory weekly) 4 semester hours.

+BIOL 117 General Biology I with Lab.
 An introduction to the fundamentals of biology with emphasis on classes of biological molecules, the organization and function of the cell, energy flow in plants and animals, principles of inheritance and evolution with correlated laboratory work.
-(Three lecture hours and one three-hour laboratory weekly) 4 semester hours. - BIOL 118 General Zoology with Lab.
+(Three lecture hours and one three-hour laboratory weekly) 4 semester hours.
+Typically offered Periodically.

+BIOL 118 General Zoology with Lab.
 Study of the anatomy and physiology of animals in general and the various animal phyla in detail.
 Includes units on metabolism, genetics, evolution and reproduction with correlated laboratory work.
-(Three lecture hours and one three-hour laboratory weekly) 4 semester hours. - BIOL 180 The Ecology of a Changing Planet.
+(Three lecture hours and one three-hour laboratory weekly) 4 semester hours.

+BIOL 180 The Ecology of a Changing Planet.
 Introduces the nonscience major to the basic ecological processes and science that are involved in many environmental concerns.
 Periodically.
 3 semester hours.
+Life Science Core Elective.

-Natural Sciences Core Elective - BIOL 193 Introduction to Cellular Biology with Lab.
+BIOL 193 Introduction to Cellular Biology with Lab.
 Presentation of the concepts of biology with emphasis on cellular structures and their function, cellular metabolism, genetics and reproduction.
 Introduction to diverse life forms, including bacteria, protists and fungi.
 Correlated laboratory work.
 Prerequisite: high school chemistry or concurrent enrollment in college chemistry.
 High school biology recommended.
 (Three lecture hours and one three-hour laboratory weekly).
-IAI BIO 910; IAI CLS 902 4 semester hours. - BIOL 194 Introduction to Biological Organisms and Ecology with Lab.
+IAI BIO 910; IAI CLS 902 4 semester hours.

+BIOL 194 Introduction to Biological Organisms and Ecology with Lab.
 The study of plant and animal structure and function along with the concepts of ecology and evolution.
 Correlated laboratory work.
 Prerequisite: BIO-106.
 (Three lecture hours and one three-hour laboratory weekly).
 IAI BIO II; IAI CLS 901.
-4 semester hours. - BIOL 208 General Microbiology.
+4 semester hours.

+BIOL 208 General Microbiology.
 Comprehensive survey of the biology of microorganisms, especially bacteria.
 Includes topics in growth, metabolism, physiology, taxonomy, ecology and biotechnology.
 Lecture and lab.
 Each semester.
 IAI CLS 905; NUR 905.
-Prerequisite: BIOL 108 and BIOL 109 or BIOL 197, 198, and 199.
-4 semester hours. - BIOL 216 Human Anatomy and Physiology I with Lab.
+Prerequisite: BIOL 197, 198 and 199, or 299 and CHEM 104 or 123.
+4 semester hours.

+BIOL 216 Human Anatomy and Physiology I with Lab.
 A basic course in the biology of the human body including study of cell and tissue structure and function and energy concepts of the human.
 This is followed by a detailed presentation of the skeletal, muscular, integumentary and nervous system including the special senses.
 Correlated laboratory work.
 Prerequisite: one-year high school biology or one semester college biology and CHEM-105 or CHEM-111 or permission of instructor.
 (Three lecture hours and one three-hour laboratory weekly).
 IAI CLS 903; IAI NUR 903.
-4 semester hours. - BIOL 217 Human Anatomy and Physiology II with Lab.
+4 semester hours.

+BIOL 217 Human Anatomy and Physiology II with Lab.
 A continuation of BIOL-216 with detailed study of the structure and function of the circulatory, respiratory, digestive, excretory, endocrine, immune and reproductive systems with correlated laboratory work.
 Prerequisite: BIOL-216.
 (Three lecture hours and one three-hour laboratory weekly).
 IAI CLS 904; IAI NUR 904.
 4 semester hours.

-Please consider the environment and paper usage before printing. & If printing, select only necessary pages. &